MindokRuvaak/OOPProject-team16/README.md

 The main branch *should* always be in a runnable state with the latest finnished and implemented features.
 We have a user guide document with description and an overview of how to play and run the code.
 For more information on the project as a whole please see the RAD.

 We have used Maven to create this project meaning as long as your IDE recognices it as a maven project all the dependencies (e.g.javaFX) should be handeled automatically.
-If you are using IntelliJ and issues with maven occur this stackExchanged thread may be of help: https://stackoverflow.com/questions/15046764/intellij-idea-not-recognizing-classes-specified-in-maven-dependencies
+If you are using IntelliJ and issues with maven occur this stackocerflow thread may be of help: https://stackoverflow.com/questions/15046764/intellij-idea-not-recognizing-classes-specified-in-maven-dependencies

 ### known issues